NavigationContentFooter

 • On MySQL, slow queries are not activated by default, but can be activated in the advanced settings of the Database Instance.
 The setting is called slow_query_log and the time can be edited with long_query_time.

-You can activate managed alerts for your Managed Databases with Scaleway Cockpit.
+You can activate Scaleway preconfigured alerts for your Managed Databases with Scaleway Cockpit.

 Note

-Refer to the How to activate managed alerts to learn how to do so.
+Refer to the How to activate preconfigured alerts to learn how to do so.

-By default, three managed alerts are configured for Managed Databases:
+By default, three preconfigured alerts are available for Managed Databases:

 • MySQLHighStorageUsage or PostgreSQLHighStorageUsage- You are alerted if disk usage is higher than 80% for 10 consecutive minutes.